by Had Robinson

 7. Incorrect fuel/oil mixture – The instruction manuals from the various manufacturers warn about increasing the amount of oil added to the fuel.
 They note that too much oil in the gasoline does nothing to prolong the life of the engine.
 Instead, it causes the engine to run hotter because the fuel has a higher viscosity and does not move through the jets and passageways in the carburetor at the same rate as fuel with less oil.
 The result is that the fuel/air mixture is leaner and the engine runs hotter.
 If a lower ratio mix is used, the jetting needs to be adjusted accordingly.
 On the Top 80, the high speed jet (the most important one) is not adjustable so the increased oil in the gasoline will lean out the mixture and possibly overheat the engine.
 Generally, pilots must stick closely to the manufacturer's instructions on the type and amount of oil that should be mixed with the gasoline.

 8. Use of winter blend gasoline – Most are unaware that the gasoline refineries tweak the formulas for winter and summer gasoline in order to cut costs.
 It is does not matter what grade of fuel is used.
 The winter blends have a lower boiling point than the summer blends.
 Using a winter blend of gasoline during the summer or hot weather can result in vapor lock – and a leaning out of the air/fuel mixture.
 It can be so severe that no fuel reaches the engine and it stops.
-Typically, pilots will see "fizz" where the fuel exits the inline fuel filter.
-It looks like an air leak but it is gasoline that that has reached its boiling point.
+Typically, pilots will see bubbles or fizz where the fuel exits the inline fuel filter.
+It looks like an air leak but it is gasoline that changed from a liquid to a gas.
 Unfortunately, most paramotors have a fuel pump at the carburetor and the fuel tank is located well below the engine so that there is a significant vacuum head on the fuel that does not occur in automobiles.
-The latter have the fuel pump sitting in the bottom of the fuel tank so that the gasoline is always pressurized which ensures that it is unlikely to boil.
+The latter have the fuel pump sitting in the bottom of the fuel tank so that the gasoline is always pressurized which ensures that it is unlikely t.

 Fuel starvation and ignition failure have common symptoms but must not be confused.
 The page on performance issues will help solve many problems.